Test purchases

 The main purpose of the test purchases is prevention, as they serve to make sales staff aware of the ban on handing out alcoholic beverages to young people under 16 or 18 years of age.
 In the absence of a legal basis, the results of these purchases cannot be used as evidence in criminal proceedings or lead to the imposition of a fine.
 They may, however, be followed by administrative measures such as the withdrawal of the patent.
 Test purchases are carried out both by private institutions and by the authorities.

-The Federal Office for Customs and Border Security FOCBS publishes an annual report on the practice of alcohol test purchases in Switzerland.
+The Federal Office for Customs and Border Security FOCBS publishes an annual report on the practice of alcohol test purchases in Switzerland (PDF, 1 MB, 01.07.2024).

-As in previous years, the results of the test purchases carried out in 2022 varied depending on the sales outlet:
+As in previous years, the results of the test purchases carried out in 2023 varied depending on the point of sale:

-Alcohol was sold less frequently at petrol stations (16.5% of sales), while bars were the outlet type with the highest sales rate (30.8%).
-Test purchases in restaurants or cafés resulted in sales in 28.9% of visits, slightly less than in chain shops (26.3%).
-At events, the sales rate was 40.4%.
+Alcohol was sold less frequently at petrol stations (17,6% of sales), while bars were the type of outlet with the highest rate of sales (31,2%).
+Test purchases made in restaurants or cafés accounted for 28.5% of sales, slightly more than for chain shops (27,4%).
+For events, the sales rate was 44,2%.

 Online test purchases:

-The online test purchases were conducted in two different ways: test purchases in online shops and test purchases on the websites of food outlets.
-In the test purchases carried out in online shops, alcohol could have been purchased in at least 92.7% of cases.
-The age was checked in a maximum of 7.3% of cases.
-In the online test purchases carried out at restaurants and take-aways, the alcohol was delivered to the test purchasers in 84.0% of cases.
-The age was checked at the time of ordering in 0% of cases, and at the time of delivery in only 19.1% of cases.
+Two types of test purchases were made in this area: test purchases in online shops and test purchases on restaurant websites.
+In the case of test purchases in online shops, alcohol could have been obtained in 93% of cases.
+Age would have been checked in 7% of cases.
+In the case of test purschases from restaurants and takeaways, the alcohol was given to the test purchasers in 87,5% of cases for restaurants and 91,3 for takeaways.

 Guidelines